-California has experienced a decline in the property crime rate since 1980 and in the violent crime rate since 1992.
-Between 1980 and 2015, the state’s overall crime rate declined by about 60 percent.
+California has experienced a decline in the property crime rate since it peaked in 1980 and in the violent crime rate since it peaked 1992.
+Between 1980 and 2020, the state’s overall crime rate declined by about 67 percent.
 This decline is similar to trends in crime patterns in the rest of the United States.

-- California’s property crime rate is 5 percent higher than the nationwide rate and its violent crime rate is 14 percent higher than the nationwide rate.
+California’s property crime rate was 9 percent higher than the nationwide rate and its violent crime rate was 11 percent higher than the nationwide rate.